Download, Installation, and Update

 Execute step 1 and then skip to Alternate Download below for how to download zip files instead.

-1. If you intend to use multi-media functions, or if you want fast, high-quality, cross-platform, consistent text rendering with Matlab, you must install the 64-Bit GStreamer-1.18.5 or later runtime from gstreamer.freedesktop.org.
+1. If you intend to use multi-media functions, or if you want fast, high-quality, cross-platform, consistent text rendering with Matlab, you must install the 64-Bit GStreamer-1.18.5 or later runtime from gstreamer.freedesktop.org on Intel based Macintosh computers, or GStreamer 1.22.0 or later on ARM based Macs.
 Make absolutely sure that you install all offered packages.
 Read help GStreamer carefully for this purpose, before downloading and installing GStreamer.

 Download of Psychtoolbox as a zip file